shell2SHARK/Seesaw-Minigame/README.md

 - Balance the seesaw's weight on each stage.

 ## Changelog
-- Added the seesaw's physic;
+- Added the spawn weights system;

-- Added the modular weight.
+- Polished the seesaw's physics.

 ## Main Developer
 Lucas Mendes